cycomachead/fa19-moocbase/hw0-README.md

 docker start -ai cs186
 ```

-### Backing up and versioning your work
+### Backing Up and Versioning Your Work

 We ***very strongly*** encourage you to plan to back up your files using a system
 that keeps multiple versions. *You would be crazy not to have a plan for this!
 We will
 not be helping you manage backups, this is your responsibility!*

-The hacker's option here is to [learn `git`](http://git-scm.com/book/en/v1/Getting-Started) well enough to manager your own repository.
+The programmer's option here is to [learn `git`](http://git-scm.com/book/en/v1/Getting-Started) well enough to manager your own repository.

 However, since we are not working in teams this semester, it may be sufficient for your
-purposes to use an automatic desktop filesync service like Box, OneDrive or Dropbox.
+purposes to use an automatic desktop filesync service like Box, Google Drive, OneDrive or Dropbox.
 UC Berkeley students have access to free Box.com accounts as documented [here](https://bconnected.berkeley.edu/collaboration-services/box).
 There may be some hiccups making sure that your sync software works with Docker shared drives;
 for Box users we recommend using the older [Box Sync](https://community.box.com/t5/Using-Box-Sync/Installing-Box-Sync/ta-p/85) instead of the newer Box Drive application.
+Mac users may also take advantage of [iCloud Drive](https://support.apple.com/en-us/HT204025).

 **Whatever backup scheme you use, make sure that your files are not publicly visible online.
 For example, GitHub users should make sure their repos are private.**